Georgia-Southwestern-State-Univeristy/capstone-project-campusconnect-team/README.md

    * Intelligently matches keywords to buildings, services, and departments using a custom Firestore search service.
 Falls back to Gemini AI if no matches found.

 ## AI Assistant:
   * A chatbot and search fallback powered by Gemini.
 Helps users find answers using natural language, even if building names aren't known.
+Chatbot responds to queries and guides users through location services.

 ## Detailed Building Information:
    * Side Bar displaying building pictures, descriptions, office hours, and contact details (phone number, email, services offered).
 Distance to the selected building shown in feet for driving and footsteps for walking.